ibm-cloud-architecture/refarch-eda/docs-mk/concepts/service-mesh/index.md

 * asset management
 * risk assessment service

-Each could be grouped by business domain like the user management, asset management, and application access control.
+Each capability could be grouped by business domain like the user management, asset management, and application access control.
 So domain separation can be a good microservice boundary.
+This is the Domain Driven Design Bounded context construct.
 But if the number of user reach millions then we may need to optimize the runtime processing of reading user credential, and scale the service differently, leading to a service map like the diagram below, where runtime and management are separated services.

 ![](./images/ms-view.png)

 All of these still does not address the fact that data are distributed and even more with microservices owning their data persistence.
-As developers and architects we still have to address the following data integrity problems:
+As developers and architects, we still have to address the following data integrity problems:

 * two phases commit
 * compensating operation
 * eventual data consistency: some microservice updating data may share those updates with other microservices.
-* Data aggregation: adding new views on data, owned by a microservice, to support new aggregates.
+* data aggregation: adding new views on data, owned by a microservice, to support new aggregates.
 Examples are preparing data view for machine learning modeling, analytics, or business intelligence...

 From the previous microservice allocation we can see the needs to propagate data update between services.
-Adding or unsubscribing a user involves updating the asset the user own and the authentication runtime service:
+Adding or unsubscribing a user involves updating the asset the user owns and the authentication runtime service:

 ![](./images/data-consistency.png)